scala-ide/docs/src/sphinx/4.0.x/features/typingviewing/auto-edits.rst

 If it is intended to place a semicolon in the middle of a line one can hit backspace to move the semicolon back to its original position.

-This feature is inherited from the Java editor, thus at the moment it can only be configured under ``Java → Editor → Typing → Automatically insert at correct position``.

 Automatic escapes
 -----------------